textfort/TextDefender/README.md

 # TextDefender
-An attempt to defend from typo and synonyms attacks simultaneously.
+An attempt for defend against both typo and synonym attacks simultaneously.